 “Clean and dry is a very good motto to have,” Caldwell said.

 That being said, be careful how you clean.
 Many cleaners leave harmful chemicals in the air, especially when using excessive amounts.
 Keep the exhaust going when using chemical cleaners.
-LaToija Snodgrass, Indiana manager of health promotions of the American Lung Association (ALA) also recommends using alternative cleaners that are less toxic such as Go Green cleaner or even going totally natural by cleaning with baking soda.
+LaToija Snodgrass, a manager of health promotions of the American Lung Association (ALA) also recommends using alternative cleaners that are less toxic such as Go Green cleaner or even going totally natural by cleaning with baking soda.

 The health risks from firsthand and secondhand smoke are old news, so many smokers avoid smoking in their home when guests are around.
 What smokers might not know is that thirdhand smoking also exists and poses a number of risks as well.
 Thirdhand smoking is when the smoke people exhale settles into the environment.
 Furniture commonly catches the toxins from thirdhand smoking, for example.
 Whenever someone sits in the living room of an indoor smoker, they risk breathing in thirdhand smoke.

-“People who smoke in their home don’t really understand the gravity of their actions,”
+“People who smoke in their home don’t really understand the gravity of their actions,” Snodgrass said.

 Just like carbon monoxide, radon is a colorless and odorless gas.
 It comes from soil and can leak into houses with cracked foundations.
 Long-term exposure to radon may cause lung cancer.
 In fact, Caldwell said radon is the second largest cause of lung cancer next to smoking.
-Preventing radon in your home is as simple as installing a radon alarm or contacting the Marion County Public Health Department for a free radon scan of your home.
+Preventing radon in your home is as simple as installing a radon alarm or contacting the Public Health Department for a free radon scan of your home.

 Free scans are not the only resource available to those looking to ensure quality indoor air.
-Both the Marion Department of Public Health and the ALA possess educational resources online to help people keep their home healthier.
+Both the Public Health and the ALA possess educational resources online to help people keep their home healthier.
 The ALA even employs trained counselors who are available by phone.
 If you don’t feel comfortable with any of those options, Snodgrass suggests discussing your concerns with your primary physician.